asaad227/my-app/README.md

-# Todo and Recipe App with Auth0
+# My App with Auth0
 This is a Todo and Recipe app built using Auth0, React JS, CSS, JavaScript, Material UI, and Google Fonts.
 The app allows users to create a list of todos with or without reminder options.
 Additionally, users can search for recipes and save their favorite recipes to a favorites section.

 The app also utilizes local storage to store the user's todos and favorites recipes so that they can access them later.